 Having said that, here's something cool I found just yesterday: Malinowski's Music Animation Machine.
 The link came from a webpage about synesthesia; a music-color synesthete was trying to relate what "seeing music" is like, despite the fact that (for more than the obvious reasons) the experience seems to be ineffable.
 (And if you, at the very least, appreciate the idea behind the clips, then google ANIMUSIC for a more modern version of computer animated music.)

-Leonard Cohen - "Famous Blue Raincoat" - Germany 1979.
+I'll leave you with Leonard Cohen - "Famous Blue Raincoat" - Germany 1979.